 Fat and flat.
 Those two attributes might not seem desirable to the average man, but come summertime, anglers absolutely go nuts for the saltwater fish that claims those characteristics: summer flounder, aka fluke.
 Along the mid-Atlantic and Northeast coast, the aggressive predator is the definitive inshore money fish pursued with a passion by anglers for both its fightability and palatability, and even moreso when learned technique and know-how can put scores of doormat-class 8- to 15-pound-caliber trophies into the cooler.
 Trouble finding the flatties?
-Don’t fret: Here’s the high-time hit list to put a poundin’ on trophy flounder this spring and summer season.
+Don’t fret: Here are some of the best flounder fishing spots on the East Coast during the spring and summer.

 Delaware’s artificial-reef program is a boon to marine life by creating structure along a mostly sandy and flat coast.
 Fourteen separate reef sites exist, nine of which lie inside Delaware Bay, highlighted by Reef Site No. 11, which hosts a whopping 714 Redbird subway cars that provide low-profile structure for fluke to take shelter in and around.
 Early-season fluke stack up in the shallow waters of the flats in Delaware Bay, especially around Brown Shoal, and the recycled concrete dumps and tugboat wrecks in the 20- to 30-foot depths of the bay, but then move out to the 60- to 80-foot depths of Reef Site No. 10 and No. 11 as well as inside the Delaware Bay in the 45-foot depths of the Anchorage.
 Serious fluke pros work the area of the B Buoy between the two reef sites to bounce bucktails and top/bottom rigs over the myriad ballast-rock piles dumped by sailing ships of the past, while others set up near the A Buoy in the lower Anchorage to pluck fat flatties.